gregkh/linux/tools/testing/selftests/bpf/README.rst

           If you want to change pahole and llvm, you can change `PATH` environment variable in the beginning of script.

-.. note:: The script currently only supports x86_64 and s390x architectures.

 Additional information about selftest failures are documented here.